StarlaToR/TowerDefense/README.md

 You have now the option to upgrade your tower and its cost and to delete this tower.
 This last option will give you back a part of the money you used to buy and upgrade this tower.
 To leave this menu, you just have to click on any tile of the map since it doesn't have a tower on.

-You can set the speed of the game with the direction arrows.
+You can set the speed of the game with the buttons over the health bar.
 The right one will increase it and the left one will slow it.

->You can accelerate the game to x16 or you can stop the game while putting it in x0.
-It allows you to place, delete or upgrade towers without care of the waves.
+>You can accelerate the game to x16.

 In the bottom right corner, you can open the pause menu.
 It will stop the game and you will have 3 options:
 - **Return** : come back to the game.